nextflow-io/nf-co2footprint/docs/usage/configuration.md

 !!! warning "Reporting criteria of market-based emissions"

-    Reporting your market-based carbon footprint is only recommended if your market-based CI meets temporal and spatial alignment requirements of the [GHG protocol](https://ghgprotocol.org/).
+    Reporting a market-based carbon footprint is only encouraged when the market-based carbon intensity (CI) is temporally and spatially aligned with electricity consumption, as recommended by the [GHG protocol](https://ghgprotocol.org/).

-    In essence the purchased and consumed power must be provided **within the same hour and market region**.
+    This implies that the purchased and consumed electricity must be provided **within the same hour and market region**.

-    In this case the reporting of both resulting emissions is encouraged.

 ## Cloud computations